GeoNode/geonode/docs/install/core/index.rst

   sudo usermod -aG sudo geonode

   # make sure the newly created user is allowed to login by ssh
-  # (out of scope of this documentation) and switch to User geonode
+  # (out of the scope of this documentation) and switch to User geonode
   su geonode

 Packages Installation